 Get comfortable with silence

 Many people turn on the radio or TV for distraction when they’re alone.
 Or, they’ll scroll through their Instagram and Facebook feeds which can really push you to spend when you see someone showing off their new purse or shoes.
-The next time you find yourself with some idle alone time, simply sit with yourself and your thoughts – and try to get comfortable with the silence and lack of doing.
+The next time you find yourself with some idle alone time, simply sit with yourself and your thoughts – and try to get comfortable with the silence and doing nothing.
 Now that you know some easy ways to incorporate mindfulness into your everyday life, let’s get into how to use this great technique to help improve your relationship with personal finance.

 Here are five ways you can apply mindfulness techniques to improve your personal finance situation.